LimoWanKenobi/LimoResume/resume.md

 Truncated in last semester with 90% of completion.

 ## Experience
-###Computer Information Systems Assistant
+### Software Developer (Computer Information Systems Assistant)
 __[United Nations Office on Drugs and Crime/Conference Management Service/Applications Development Team](https://www.unvienna.org/unov/en/management_cms.html)__
 _01/2013 – current_

-* Developed a tool in F# to deploy several report projects to several SQL Server Reporting Services servers reducing deployment times to the half.
+* Developed a tool in F# to deploy several report projects to several SQL Server Reporting Services servers reducing the deployment time and allowing CI and automatic deployment with Octopus Deploy.
-* Developed a new AngularJS application (<http://myconference.unov.org>) to show the integrated information of UN's Conferences gathered automatically from the internal management systems; allowing UN delegates to access the information, documents and digital recordings on their mobile devices before and after the conference; and reducing printing costs by allowing UN bodies to print only one copy of the documents per delegation.
+* Participated in the development of a new AngularJS application (<http://myconference.unov.org>) to show the integrated information of UN's Conferences gathered automatically from the internal management systems allowing UN delegates to access the information, documents and digital recordings on their mobile devices before and after the conference.
-* Participated in the sucessfull completion of the 2013 Maintenance and Development Roadmap of two ASP .Net MVC 3 applications used to manage the services required for the smooth functioning of UN conferences all over the globe.
+* Maintenance and Development of new features for two ASP .Net MVC 3 applications used to manage the services required for the smooth functioning of UN conferences all over the globe.
+* Currently I am part of a team developing a "Computer Aided Translation" tool.

 ### Software Development Engineer